A3 motorway (Romania): Comarnic – Brașov section

-Works on the Comarnic – Brașov section, the most difficult segment of the motorway, were due to begin in 2010 and take around four years to complete, but the French–Greek consortium Vinci–Aktor denounced the contract and construction was canceled.
+Work on the Comarnic – Brașov section, the most difficult segment of the motorway, was due to begin in 2010 and take around four years to complete, but the French–Greek consortium Vinci–Aktor denounced the contract and construction was canceled.
 Total construction cost of this section was estimated at 1.2 billion euro.

 The segment was re-tendered as a concession contract in February 2013.
 It has been awarded in December 2013 to the joint venture between Vinci, Strabag and Aktor, for a period of 29 years, with an estimated construction cost of 1.8 billion euro.
 This section of the motorway would have three twin tunnels, with a total length of 19.4 km, at Sinaia, Bușteni and Predeal, and four interchanges, at Comarnic, Bușteni, Predeal and Râșnov.
 The route would follow the river valley until Posada, where it would cross on the opposite side of the river and would run along the mountain range until Sinaia, from where it would then run nearly straight until Azuga, crossing through two twin tunnels that would bypass Sinaia and Bușteni, before crossing again to the eastern side of the river.
-According to media reports, works were expected to begin in April 2014, but they were still pending, due to financial arrangements and the environmental certificate.
+According to media reports, work was expected to begin in April 2014, but was still pending, due to financial arrangements and the environmental certificate.
 According to the same reports, they had to be finalized in 2017.

 As of June 2015, the concession had been canceled.